This article explains how you can transfer recurring compensations to DATEV LODAS and Lohn und Gehalt via the DATEV export.

 - Click on Generate export and select Personal data, Fixed salaries, Recurring compensations.

-- Confirm the export by clicking Generate Export.
+- Confirm the export by clicking on Generate Export.

 - By clicking the Documents tab, you can send the created export to DATEV.
 The export automatically goes to DATEV and the person responsible for payroll receives an automatic email notification, if activated.